* ABOUT VOLUNTEERING *

 Current and/or Regular Opportunities to Volunteer:

 - Drop-In Volunteer Event (D.I.V.E.) – Reoccurs regularly on a monthly basis

-- Twice a month (from October—May), we host a drop-in event (i.e. no registration required) for teens who just need a few volunteer hours or who want to try volunteering with low commitment.
+- Once or twice a month (from October—May), we host a drop-in event (i.e. no registration required) for teens who just need a few volunteer hours or who want to try volunteering with low commitment.
 These events are usually good deeds for the library or community.

 - Program + Activity Assistant for Librarians in the Library

 - Throughout the year, the Youth Services librarians will host programs and/or story times and could benefit from volunteers that can help assist with tasks throughout these events.

 - Summer Reading Program Volunteer Opportunities

 - Beginning in May, applications to become a teen volunteer for our SRP will be available as we offer an abundance of volunteer opportunities for a six-week period.
 Teens may ask for an application, fill out their availability depending on the opportunities offered, are asked to attend a Teen Volunteer Meeting prior to the beginning of the summer reading program, and will be expected to volunteer for the dates and times assigned to them over the course of the six weeks.
 Teens' availability is entirely up to them--the Youth Services Department will provide a letter confirming the amount of time spent volunteering at the end of the program.